tpo/little_shell_scripts/README.md

-    cdreal  file - chdir to wherever the file is located cdwhich file - chdir to wherever the executable is located mcd     file - make directory and cd into it
+    cdreal  file - chdir to wherever the file is located cdwhich file - chdir to wherever the executable is located mcd     file - make directory and cd into it mcdt         - make temporary directory and cd into it

 ### brightness